jvverde/MarpaX-xPathLike/README.md

 # ACKNOWLEDGEMENTS

-I would like to say thansk to amon / Lukas Atkinson for scrutinized the code i give me such valuable feedback.
+I would like to say thanks to amon / Lukas Atkinson for scrutinized the code give me such valuable feedback.
 To Ron Savage for introduce me to the Marpa::R2 and all your help with UTF8 problems and good advices.
 To Jean-Damien to point me some importante issues on first release.
 And final a big Thank you to Jeffrey Kegler for creating the Marpa::R2.